xlecours/Loris/docs/API/LorisRESTAPI_v0.0.3.md

-# Loris API - v0.0.0-dev
+# Loris API - v0.0.3-dev

 ## 1.0 Overview

-This document specifies the Loris REST API.
+This document specifies the LORIS REST API.

 Any request sent to `$LorisRoot/api/$APIVERSION/$API_CALL` will return either a JSON object or no data.
-The Loris API uses standard HTTP error codes and the body of any response will either be empty or contain only a JSON object for any request.
+The LORIS API uses standard HTTP error codes and the body of any response will either be empty or contain only a JSON object for any request.

 For brevity, the `$LorisRoot/api/$APIVERSION` is omitted from the definitions in this document.
 This document specifies $APIVERSION v0.0.3-dev and it MUST be included before the request in all requests.

 HTTP GET requests NEVER modify data.
-PUT, POST or PATCH requests MUST be used to modify data as per their definitions in the HTTP/1.1 specification.
+PUT, POST or PATCH requested are not supported in this instance of LORIS except for login.
 Any methods not supported will respond with a 405 Method Not Allowed response and an appropriate Allow header set (as per HTTP documentation.)

-PUT requests either create or overwrite all data for a given resource (instrument/ candidate/visit/etc.) Any fields not explicitly specified in the PUT request are nulled.

-PATCH requests are identical to PUT requests, but any fields not explicitly mentioned are unmodified from their current value.

 All GET requests include an ETag header.
-If a PUT or PATCH request is sent and it does not include an ETag, or the ETag does not match the currently existing ETag for that resource, it will result in a 403 Forbidden response.
-PUT or POST requests used for the creation of resources do not require ETags.

 DELETE is not supported on any resource defined in this API.

 ### 1.1 Authentication

-If a user is logged in to Loris and can be authenticated using the standard session mechanism, no further authentication is required.
-Requests will be evaluated as requests from that user, so that standard Loris modules can simply use the API.
+If a user is logged in to LORIS and can be authenticated using the standard session mechanism, no further authentication is required.
+Requests will be evaluated as requests from that user, so that standard LORIS modules can simply use the API.

-If a user is not logged in to Loris (for instance, in a third party app or a CORS application), they can be authenticated using [JSON Web Tokens](https://jwt.io).
+If a user is not logged in to LORIS (for instance, in a third party app or a CORS application), they can be authenticated using [JSON Web Tokens](https://jwt.io).

 The client should POST a request to /login with a payload of the form: